Capital Insight Partners LLC Sells 748 Shares of Bank of America Co. (NYSE:BAC)

-Capital Insight Partners LLC cut its stake in Bank of America Co.
+Capital Insight Partners LLC decreased its position in shares of Bank of America Co.
 (NYSE:BAC) by 0.6% during the second quarter, HoldingsChannel reports.
-The firm owned 115,953 shares of the financial services provider’s stock after selling 748 shares during the period.
-Bank of America accounts for about 1.1% of Capital Insight Partners LLC’s holdings, making the stock its 22nd largest position.
-Capital Insight Partners LLC’s holdings in Bank of America were worth $4,781,000 as of its most recent filing with the Securities and Exchange Commission.
+The fund owned 115,953 shares of the financial services provider’s stock after selling 748 shares during the quarter.
+Bank of America accounts for approximately 1.1% of Capital Insight Partners LLC’s investment portfolio, making the stock its 22nd largest holding.
+Capital Insight Partners LLC’s holdings in Bank of America were worth $4,781,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors also recently bought and sold shares of the company.
-Robbins Farley LLC purchased a new stake in Bank of America in the first quarter worth about $25,000.
-Newton One Investments LLC purchased a new stake in Bank of America in the second quarter worth about $29,000.
-Ritter Daniher Financial Advisory LLC lifted its stake in Bank of America by 156.7% in the first quarter.
-Ritter Daniher Financial Advisory LLC now owns 819 shares of the financial services provider’s stock worth $32,000 after acquiring an additional 500 shares during the period.
-Sage Financial Management Group Inc. purchased a new stake in Bank of America in the first quarter worth about $33,000.
-Finally, Mascoma Wealth Management LLC purchased a new stake in Bank of America in the first quarter worth about $36,000.
-Hedge funds and other institutional investors own 66.19% of the company’s stock.
+A number of other hedge funds have also recently bought and sold shares of BAC.
+Arden Trust Co grew its holdings in shares of Bank of America by 12.5% in the second quarter.
+Arden Trust Co now owns 93,322 shares of the financial services provider’s stock worth $3,847,000 after purchasing an additional 10,343 shares during the last quarter.
+Cerity Partners LLC lifted its stake in Bank of America by 33.9% in the first quarter.
+Cerity Partners LLC now owns 346,170 shares of the financial services provider’s stock worth $13,393,000 after acquiring an additional 87,569 shares during the period.
+Royal Fund Management LLC lifted its stake in Bank of America by 276.6% in the first quarter.
+Royal Fund Management LLC now owns 26,136 shares of the financial services provider’s stock worth $1,011,000 after acquiring an additional 19,196 shares during the period.
+Mark Stevens lifted its stake in Bank of America by 9.6% in the first quarter.
+Mark Stevens now owns 26,255 shares of the financial services provider’s stock worth $1,016,000 after acquiring an additional 2,306 shares during the period.
+Finally, Galvin Gaustad & Stein LLC lifted its stake in Bank of America by 2.0% in the second quarter.
+Galvin Gaustad & Stein LLC now owns 168,175 shares of the financial services provider’s stock worth $6,934,000 after acquiring an additional 3,275 shares during the period.
+Institutional investors and hedge funds own 66.19% of the company’s stock.

 In related news, Vice Chairman Thong M. Nguyen sold 80,000 shares of the company’s stock in a transaction dated Friday, August 6th.
 The shares were sold at an average price of $39.98, for a total transaction of $3,198,400.00.
 Following the completion of the transaction, the insider now owns 337,006 shares in the company, valued at approximately $13,473,499.88.
 The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
 Corporate insiders own 0.22% of the company’s stock.